-Researchers at the University of Toronto study have found high-earning lawyers are more likely to report depression and poorer health.
+Researchers at the University of Toronto have found that high-earning lawyers are more likely to report depression and poorer health than their lower-earning colleagues.

 The research finds that the more lucrative the role, the more likely a lawyer is to experience symptoms of depression, lack of work-life balance, dissatisfaction with their choice of career, and substance abuse.